-• If you are required to file a Wisconsin Schedule I (complete Schedule B on Form 2 for estates and trusts) because differences between federal and Wisconsin law affect you, you must recompute Form 6251 or Schedule I of Form 1041, substituting the federal income amounts determined on Wisconsin Schedule I or using Schedule B for the income shown on federal Form 1040 or Form 1041.
-Label this recomputed Form 6251 or Schedule I of Form 1041 "Wisconsin" and attach it to your Wisconsin income tax return.
+• If you are required to file a Wisconsin Schedule I (complete Schedule B on Form 2 for estates and trusts) because differences between federal and Wisconsin law affect you, you must recompute Form 6251 (Schedule I of Form 1041 for estates and trusts), substituting the federal income amounts determined on Wisconsin Schedule I (using Schedule B of Form 2 for estates and trusts) for the income shown on federal Form 1040 (Form 1041 for estates and trusts).
+Label this recomputed Form 6251 (Schedule I of Form 1041 for estates and trusts) "Wisconsin" and attach it to your Wisconsin income tax return.